-17B ADVANCED INFANT AND TODDLER DEVELOPMENT (FORMERLY CHDEV 7A) 3 units, 3 lecture hours (Pass/No Pass)
+17B ADVANCED INFANT AND TODDLER DEVELOPMENT (FORMERLY CHDEV 7A)

 PREREQUISITES: Child Development 17A.
 ADVISORIES: Eligibility for English 125 and 126.
 A study of infants and toddlers focusing on birth to age three including physical, cognitive, language, social, and emotional growth and development.
 Includes an overview of pre-conception, conception, prenatal development, and birth.
 Applies theoretical frameworks to interpret behavior and interactions between heredity and environment.
 Emphasizes the role of family and relationships in development.
 (A, CSU)

-19V CHILD DEVELOPMENT COOPERATIVE WORK EXPERIENCE 1-8 units: 75 hours of paid employment or
+19V CHILD DEVELOPMENT COOPERATIVE WORK EXPERIENCE

-60 hours of unpaid employment per unit per semester.
+1-8 units: 75 hours of paid employment or 60 hours of unpaid employment per unit per semester.
 (Pass/No Pass)